Force over Distance: Chapter 18

 “Well y’can’t just sent one fuckin’ guy to the final fuckin’ frontier, right?”
 Rush whispered.
 “Have y’not seen Star Trek?
 There’s a whole right mess o’them.”

 Young nodded.
-“Yeah, including a Scottish guy who liked engines.”
+“Yeah, including a Scottish guy who likes engines.”

-Rush pointed at him in confirmation.
+Rush nodded.
 “S’like our cultural heritage.
 James Watt n’such.”

 “Drink water,” Young said.
 “James Watt?”

 “Pick up a fuckin’ book.
-He was an inventor.
+He’s an inventor.
+Was an inventor.
+Dead now.
 Worked at the University of Glasgow.
 Enjoyed tea.
 Made the steam engine do some real fuckin’ mechanical work.
 You’d’ve hated him.”
 Rush smirked, saluted, presumably, the ghost of James Watt, and knocked back his water shot.
 “An you,” he said.
 “It was always ‘wrong people’ this.
 ‘Wrong people’ that.
 They weren’t the wrong people.
-They were the ‘right’ people, mostly.
-Telford stacked the whole project with them.
+They were the ‘right’ people, mos’ly.
+Telford stacked th’whole project.
 They just didn’t have, like, their luggage.”

 “Oh yeah?
 Is that why you brought us all here?”
-Young asked dryly.
+Young asked, dry and mild.

 “What?”
 Young said, confused.

-“You want me to annihilate two planets on a Wednesday?
+“You want me t’annihilate two planets on a Wednesday?
 Kill everyone?
 Fine.
 Next time.
 McKay did that, more or less.
 Everyone still likes him.”

 “Rush, the crew was not equipped for a mission like this.”

-Rush pressed a hand to his chest and looked straight at the ceiling and did his best impression of Dale Volker, which included what was probably supposed to be an American accent. “‘Gosh, I joined the fuckin’ Stargate Program and now I’m so far from home, how could that possibly’ve happened’?”
+Rush pressed a hand to his chest, looked at the ceiling, and did his best impression of Dale Volker, which included what was probably supposed to be an American accent. “‘Gosh, I joined the fuckin’ Stargate Program an now I’m so far from home, how could that possibly’ve happened’?”
 He dropped his hand and glared at Young.
-“The only one I ever felt sorry for was Chloe.”
+“Th’only one I ever felt sorry for was Chloe.”

-“We’re going to agree to disagree on that one.”
+“We’re gonna agree to disagree on that one.”
 Young poured the guy more water.

 “We just disagree,” Rush said.
 “It’s our baseline state.”

-“Yeah, probably,” Young said, and took a shot of water.
+“Yeah, probably.”
+Young took a shot of water.
 He cleared his throat.
-“So, if you knew you’d been modified by that goddamned gel, why didn’t you want to sit in the chair when we found it?
+“So, if you knew you’d been modified by that damn gel, why didn’t you want to sit in the chair when we found it?
 Why get Franklin to do it?”

-“Okay, right, and by the way, the only influence I ever had over Franklin was when I told Sergeant Greer to shoot the man?
-So I’ll thank you to stop giving me credit for every morally dubious occurrence that’s ever taken place on Destiny.”
+“Okay, right, and, by the way, the only influence I ever had over Franklin was when I told Sergeant Greer t’shoot the man?
+So I’ll thank you t’stop giving me credit for every morally dubious occurrence that’s ever taken place on Destiny.”

-“Like,” Rush said, side-eyeing Young, “how much o’that murder thing did you actually see?”
+“Like,” Rush said, side-eyeing Young, “how much a’that murder thing did you actually see?”

 “You mean Telford pushing you under?
 All of it,” Young said darkly.